Sargent Shriver: 1960s

+Vice Presidential candidacy

 During the 1972 Democratic National Convention in Miami Beach, Florida, George McGovern considered Shriver as a vice presidential candidate, but his campaign was unable to reach Shriver, who was at the time visiting Moscow, Soviet Union.
 McGovern then selected Thomas Eagleton instead, who later resigned from the Democratic ticket following revelations of past mental health treatments.
 Shriver replaced Eagleton on the ticket.
 The McGovern-Shriver ticket lost to Republican incumbents Richard Nixon and Spiro Agnew.

+Presidential candidacy

 Shriver unsuccessfully sought the Democratic presidential nomination in 1976.
-In the months before the primaries began, political observers thought that Shriver would draw strength from legions of former colleagues from the Peace Corps and the War on Poverty programs, and he was even seen as an inheritor of the Kennedy legacy, but neither theory proved true.
+In the months before the primaries began, political observers thought that Shriver would draw strength from legions of former colleagues from the Peace Corps and the war on poverty programs, and he was even seen as an inheritor of the Kennedy legacy, but neither theory proved true.
 His candidacy was short-lived and he returned to private life.

 Life after politics

 Shriver was a partner of the Fried, Frank, Harris, Shriver & Jacobson law firm in Washington, D.C., where he specialized in international law and foreign affairs, beginning in 1971.
 He retired as partner in 1986 and was then named of counsel to the firm.

 In 1981, Shriver was appointed to the Rockefeller University Council, an organization devoted exclusively to research and graduate education in the biomedical and related sciences.

 In 1984, he was elected president of Special Olympics by the board of directors; as president, he directed the operation and international development of sports programs around the world.
 Six years later, in 1990, he was appointed chairman of the board of Special Olympics.

 He was an investor in the Baltimore Orioles along with his eldest son Bobby Shriver, Eli Jacobs, and Larry Lucchino from 1989 to 1993.